approov/quickstart-aws-api-gateway-v2/docs/APPROOV_TOKEN_QUICKSTART.md

 #### AWS Region

-When your are asked to set the env var `AWS_REGION` you MUST use the same value configured at `~/.aws/config` otherwise it will cause permissions issues.
+When your are asked to set the env var `AWS_DEFAULT_REGION` you MUST use the same value configured at `~/.aws/config` otherwise it will cause permissions issues.

-If you don't want to change your `~/.aws/config` file and still use a different AWS region then you need to add the `--region ___AWS_REGION_HERE___` to all AWS CLI commands you copy from this quickstart.
+If you don't want to change your `~/.aws/config` file and still use a different AWS region then you need to add the `--region ___AWS_DEFAULT_REGION_HERE___` to all AWS CLI commands you copy from this quickstart.

 #### AWS Credentials